jago85/Brutzelkarte_FPGA/README.md

 |--|--|
 | Reserved | Rx ready count |

-## UART TXD Register
+## UART DATA Register
 Offset: 0x00000110
 Effective Address: 0x18000020
-Access: Write Only
+Access: Read/ Write

 Description:
-Writes one character to the TX FIFO.

-## UART RXD Register
-Offset: 0x00000120
-Effective Address: 0x18000028
-Access: Read Only

-Description:
-Reads one character from the RX FIFO.
+Writes put one character to the TX FIFO.
+Reads get one character from the RX FIFO.

-## UART TX DMA Space
+## UART DMA Space
 Offset: 0x00001000
 Size: 1K
 Effective Addresses: 0x18001000 - 0x180013FF
-Access: Write Only
+Access: Read / Write

 Description:
 Every write to this address space writes to the TX FIFO.
-In theory the cart supports 16 bit writes (2 characters).
-The machine supports only 64 bit aligned DMA accesses in 64 bit blocks.

-## UART RX DMA Space
-Offset: 0x00001400
-Size: 1K
-Effective Addresses: 0x18001400 - 0x180017FF
-Access: Read Only

-Description:
 Every read from this address space reads from the RX FIFO.
-In theory the cart supports 16 bit reads (2 characters).
+In theory the cart supports 16 bit reads / writes (2 characters).
 The machine supports only 64 bit aligned DMA accesses in 64 bit blocks.

 ## ROM Mapping Register Set
 Offset: 0x00000080
 Effective Address: 0x18000080
-Access: Read /Write
+Access: Read / Write

 Description:
 Set of 32 registers.
 Each registers maps 2 MiB of ROM address space to the ROM Flash.
 512 MiB of FLASH can be addressed in 2 MiB blocks.
 This allows to split ROMs into parts of 2 MiB.
 If the cart memory is fragmented due to deletion of smaller ROMs, the free space can be used for bigger ROMs without having to completely rewriting the FLASH.